simdjson/simdjson/README.md

 doc.print_json(cout);
 ```

-simdjson requires SIMDJSON_PADDING extra bytes at the end of a string (it doesn't matter if the bytes are initialized).
+The simdjson library requires SIMDJSON_PADDING extra bytes at the end of a string (it doesn't matter if the bytes are initialized).
 The `padded_string` class is an easy way to ensure this is accomplished up front and prevent the extra allocation:

 ```c++
 document doc = document::parse(padded_string(string("[ 1, 2, 3 ]")));